What It Is, How It Works, and Whether It’s Worth Trying

 - Supporting mood balance

 Modern research has helped separate CBD from the stigma historically associated with cannabis, which largely came from THC.
+You can read more in our complete guide to the benefits of CBD Oil.

 How Does CBD Work in the Body?